mudarax/Luminary/README.md

 - **[Dreimos](Dreimos.md)** — Collective, collaborative dreamscape, continually shaped through waking-life discussion and explored through dream incubation.

 - **The Luminary** — The "Library of Light" is the database where all information about [Dreimos](Dreimos.md) is stored.
-It consists of so-called "nodes" or files that describe locations, personae, events, items and more.
+It consists of files that describe locations, personae, events, items and more.
 [Luminarians](Luminarian.md) serve as its stewards.

 - **[The Drift](Drift.md)** — Our caravan of nomads who design Dreimos in the daytime and inhabit it by nightfall.
 You can roam freely, or travel with the group.